-Risk Management Incidents that prevent use of the building and therefore require cancellation of events (including terrorist action, fire, loss of utilities, incidents causing serious injury, and disruption caused by building/ engineering works).
+Risk Management Incidents that prevent use of the building and therefore require cancellation of events (including closure for public health reasons, terrorist action, fire, loss of utilities, incidents causing serious injury, and disruption caused by building/ engineering works).
 Strict adherence/enforcement of procedures, codes of practice etc. Built-in resilience / dual capacity / back-up systems and processes.
 Organisation-wide staff induction, awareness, and training Detailed contingency / disaster recovery planning.
 Comprehensive insurance.
 Damage to the Hall's reputation, impacting long-term operational and financial resilience arising from: failure to comply with statute or safeguarding requirements negative publicity arising from a misunderstanding of the Hall's unique governance structure which may lead to a reduction in public support thereby impacting the Halls ability to generate income adverse reviews failing service standards data protection breaches security-related incidents Comprehensive procedures and staff awareness of them and training Disclosure and explanation of the Hall's governance structure in the annual report and accounts, other statutory documents, and the website.
 Conflicts Committee Ongoing dialogue with the Charity Commission Long-term contracts and strong relationships with major promoters and corporate partners.
 Proactive and reactive media strategies.
 Implementation of GDPR action plan.
-Deterioration to the fabric of our Grade 1 listed building due to lack of preventative maintenance, non- compliance with buildings regulations, and building projects not managed properly.
-Project approval process (approved by Council) in place.
-Regular project reviews and oversight by the Fabric and Finance Committees.
-Long-term condition survey carried out.
-Robust building surveys, audits, and planned maintenance reviews are being undertaken.